ChordPro/chordpro/docs/content/ChordPro-Getting-Started.md

 ##### Custom Configuration File

 If enabled, use the `…` button to choose a custom config file.
-See [Creating a config (GUI)]({{< relref "Chordpro-Configuration-Create-GUI" >}}) how to get started with a custom config.
+See [Create a configuration using the GUI]({{< relref "Chordpro-Configuration-Create-GUI" >}}) how to get started with a custom config.

 ##### Custom ChordPro Library

 ChordPro has a built-in library with configs and other data.
-With `Custom library` you can add an additional location where to look for data.
+With a `Custom library` you can add an additional location where to look for data.

 #### Notations